WordPress Changes Not Showing? Three Methods to Fix WordPress Not Updating

 How to Fix Your WordPress Site Not Updating

 The cache stores a subset of a web page’s data to serve it faster for future requests.
-However, there might be an issue with your website or browser caching that prevents showing updated data and displays a cached version instead.
+However, there might be an issue with your website cache or browser caching that prevents showing updated data and displays a cached version instead.

 Here are the three methods to recognize a caching issue and the troubleshooting steps to fix it.